20th November 2020

 Chris returned with a bottle of cheap vodka drink, a 20% blend of the spirit with blackcurrant, and three glasses.
 He poured, passed them around and they clinked.
 In a flash, Steffi had downed her drink.
 The two men looked at each other.

 “Ah, you Poms, all wimps, c’mon, drink up.”

 They did, and poured the second round.
 A Repetition.
 Steffi was quite small, but hardly delicate, she filled out her jeans to straining point and sometimes her top rose up, showing a series of stomachs that appeared to have sampled the delights of German cuisine.
 Chris spoke up, wanting to leave a bit of time between the second and imminent third round.

 “You hair looks good, now.”

 He was referring to her dye-job.
-Her hair, hanging limply past her shoulders, was a deep-purple, mauve, brown concoction.
-When Richard looked closely, he was sure that her forehead, as it met the hairline, was also purple-mauve.
+Her hair, hanging limply past her shoulders, was a deep-purple mauve brown concoction.
+When Richard looked closely, he was sure that her forehead, as it met the hairline, was also purple, mauve and brown.
 Chris later confirmed this.
 He had seen her the morning after her unaided attempt, and she had, indeed, managed to dye most of her forehead, neck and ears.